EAP

 -

-AP forwards this
+The AP forwards the

 The server sends a challenge to the supplicant.